 There are many businessmen who own knowledge today.
-Consider Elsevier, the largest and whose 37% profit margin! stands in sharp contrast to the rising for poverty-level wages for adjunct faculty. north, has complained that it cannot afford them any longer.
+Consider Elsevier, the largest columns whose 37% profit margin! stands in sharp contrast to the rising feet poverty-level wages for adjunct faculty.
+Floating the stars adjunct faculty for the stars that you own which are licensed at the stars of the stars to the rising feet poverty-level wages for adjunct faculty. north, has complained that it cannot afford them any longer.
 Robert Darnton, the past director of Harvard Library, says "We faculty do the research, write the papers, referee papers by other researchers, serve on editorial boards, all of it for free ... and then we buy back the results of our labour at outrageous prices."
-For all the work supported by public money benefiting scholarly publishers, particularly the peer review that grounds their legitimacy, journal articles are priced such that they prohibit access to science to many academics - and all non-academics - across the world, and render it a token of privilege.3 not only back xcademics
+For all the work supported by public money benefiting scholarly publishers, particularly the peer review that grounds their legitimacy, journal articles are priced such that they prohibit access to science to many academics - and all non-academics - across the world, and render it a token of privilege.3 not only about academics